 As outlined above, we use some 3rd party providers to process your data e.g. for sending out our Newsletter and for collecting donations, most of whom will store your data on our behalf in the United States.
 We carry out reasonable due diligence checks on these providers including checking they have signed up to the EU US Privacy Shield where data is stored outside of the EU, as well as checking their privacy policies and security statements.

-Under GDPR, you have a number of data rights: the right to access; right to rectification; right to erasure; right to object; right to restrict processing and the right to data portability.
+Under GDPR, you have several data rights: the right to access; right to rectification; right to erasure; right to object; right to restrict processing and the right to data portability.

 Changes to this policy

-This policy will be reviewed regularly in accordance with good practice and the updated policy will be available here along with the date of modification.
-This policy was published on 25 May 2018 and last updated on 17 April 2019.
+This policy will be reviewed regularly ccordance with good practice and the updated policy will be available here along with the date of modification.
+This policy was published on 25 May 2018, updated on 17 April 2019 and 23 September 2019.